 CAUTION!
 Fragile Tradition in Transition a seminal exhibition focused on traditions of cutting and engraving glass in Ireland was on view at the National Museum of Ireland for 2018.
 Róisín was awarded the first artist’s residency at the National Museum of Ireland in 2018 continuing her exploration of legacy, ornamentation and Ireland’s narrative traditions.

-She is currently designing signature sculptures for the National Children’s Hospital Dublin, and Waterford University Hospital.
-Her studio is in Irishtown, near the site of the old Irish Glass bottle company.
+She is currently designing signature sculptures for the National Children’s Hospital Dublin, Her studio is in Irishtown, near the site of the old Irish Glass bottle company.